 - make rice ahead of time.
 If you want to save time, make a big batch of rice at the beginning of the week and use it in recipes throughout the week.
 You can also use leftover rice in fajita chicken burrito bowls, stuffed bell peppers and Mexican rice.

 - dill.
 Forgot the fresh dill?
 You can use dried.
-I’d start with 1 teaspoon and then add more if needed, since it is more concentrated.
+I’d start with 1 teaspoon dried dill weed and then add more if needed, since dried herbs are more concentrated than fresh.

 - cooking salmon.
 The thickness of salmon can vary.
 If your salmon is a bit thicker and not done after the suggested cooking time, just add another few minutes.
 On the other hand, if your salmon is thin and smaller, you may need to take it out of the oven sooner.
-If your salmon has skin, I recommend removing that once the fish is cooked.
+If it has skin, I recommend removing that once the fish is cooked.
 It’s much easier than trying to remove it when the fish is raw.